bakytn/Coursera_Capstone/DataDescription.md

 Our goal is to use K-means clustering algorithms to find the perfect spots.
 Those spots will be our desired efficient taxi station locations.

+# The format
+We are going to extract geo coordinates.
+Use geocoding to find cluster points using Euclidean distance algorithms.
+We we'll convert k-means points to geocoordinates for the final results.